 At Herman Miller, we believe our conduct matters.
 It is important to do the right thing.
 Living with integrity and following a clear ethical code has created a good business, a great place to work, and a trustworthy investment.
-That conduct transcends all areas of our business, including how we deal with each other internally and how we deal with customers, vendors, alliance partners, and governments.
+That conduct transcends all areas of our business, including how we deal with each other internally and how we deal with customers, suppliers, alliance partners, shareholders and governments.
 Remember: We respect the whole person, and we celebrate exploration, transparency, design, performance, engagement, relationships, and inclusiveness because these are "Things That Matter" to us.
 Our Corporate Code of Conduct reflects these important core values.

 Our Code of Conduct sets forth our basic ethical standards and core values that are applicable to all of us all of the time.
 Our Code is designed to guide us in our work activities wherever we are located.
 It helps guide us on how to conduct our business and directs us where to go when we have questions or concerns.
-As a guide, our Code of Conduct also allows us to value the diversity of cultures, people and their experiences wherever located.
+As a guide, our Code of Conduct also allows us to value the diversity of cultures, people and their experiences.

 All employees of Herman Miller and its subsidiaries are responsible for understanding and complying with the Code of Conduct.
 By living our values and upholding our Code of Conduct, you will help ensure that we continue to strive to achieve the right results, the right way.